Portiloop/portiloop-software/README.md

 ### Jupyter UI

 The `Portiloop` advanced UI is a web-based interface running as a `jupyter` server.
-To access this UI, open your favourite browser and enter the following address: `192.168.4.1:8080`.
+To access this UI, open your favorite browser and enter the following address: `192.168.4.1:8080`.

 You should now be connected to the `jupyter` server.

 _If the jupyter notebook is not yet created:_
 - Hit `New` and select `Python 3`.

-This creates a `jupyter` notebook, in which you can simply paste and execute te following:
+This creates a `jupyter` notebook, in which you can simply paste and execute the following:

 ```python
 from portiloop.capture import JupyterUI